ozendelait/rvc_devkit/objdet/README.md

 Mapillary Vistas Boxable Version (Research Edition): https://www.mapillary.com/dataset/vistas

 You will receive an Email with download instructions.
-Extract the content of the received file into the folder ${RVC_DATA_DIR}/mvs.
+Save/Move the downloaded zip file into the folder ${RVC_DATA_DIR}/mvs.

 ### Dataset remapping ###